burst-apps-team/burst-wiki/the-burst-api.md

 -   *secretPhrase* is the secret passphrase of the account (optional, but transaction neither signed nor broadcast if omitted)
 -   *publicKey* is the public key of the account (optional if *secretPhrase* provided)
 -   *feeNQT* is the fee (in NQT) for the transaction:
-    -   minimum 1000 NXT for [Issue Asset](the-burst-api-issue-asset.md), unless singleton asset is issued, for which the fee is 1 NXT
+    -   minimum 1000 BURST for [Issue Asset](the-burst-api-issue-asset.md), unless singleton asset is issued, for which the fee is 1 BURST
-    -   2 NXT in base fee for [Set Alias](the-burst-api-set-alias.md), with 2 NXT additional fee for each 32 chars of name plus URI total length, after the first 32 chars
+    -   2 BURST in base fee for [Set Alias](the-burst-api-set-alias.md), with 2 BURST additional fee for each 32 chars of name plus URI total length, after the first 32 chars
-    -   \[25000, 1000, 40\] NXT for \[3-letter, 4-letter, 5-letter\] [Issue Currency](the-burst-api-issue-currency.md)
+    -   \[25000, 1000, 40\] BURST for \[3-letter, 4-letter, 5-letter\] [Issue Currency](the-burst-api-issue-currency.md)
-    -   40 NXT for re-issue of any currency
+    -   40 BURST for re-issue of any currency
-    -   10 NXT for a [Create Poll](the-burst-api-create-poll.md), including 20 options and total size of poll name plus poll description plus total option length not exceeding 320 chars.
-For each option above 20, an additional fee of 1 NXT, and for each 32 chars after 320, an additional fee of 2 NXT.
+    -   10 BURST for a [Create Poll](the-burst-api-create-poll.md), including 20 options and total size of poll name plus poll description plus total option length not exceeding 320 chars.
+For each option above 20, an additional fee of 1 BURST, and for each 32 chars after 320, an additional fee of 2 BUSRT.
-    -   \[2, 21\] NXT for a \[basic, required-minimum-balance\] [Create Phasing Poll](the-burst-api-create-phasing-poll.md).
-1 NXT will be added for each option (answer) beyond 20, and 1 NXT for each 32 bytes of hashedSecret or linkedFullHash fields.
+    -   \[2, 21\] BURST for a \[basic, required-minimum-balance\] [Create Phasing Poll](the-burst-api-create-phasing-poll.md).
+1 BURST will be added for each option (answer) beyond 20, and 1 BURST for each 32 bytes of hashedSecret or linkedFullHash fields.
-    -   1 NXT for the first 32 bytes of a unencrypted non-prunable [message](the-burst-api-send-message.md), 1 NXT for each additional 32 bytes
+    -   1 BURST for the first 32 bytes of a unencrypted non-prunable [message](the-burst-api-send-message.md), 1 BURST for each additional 32 bytes
-    -   2 NXT for the first 32 bytes of an encrypted non-prunable [message](the-burst-api-send-message.md), 1 NXT for each additional 32 bytes.
+    -   2 BURST for the first 32 bytes of an encrypted non-prunable [message](the-burst-api-send-message.md), 1 BURST for each additional 32 bytes.
 The length is measured excluding the nonce and the 16 byte AES initialization vector.
-    -   1 NXT for the first 1024 bytes of a prunable [message](the-burst-api-send-message.md), 0.1 NXT for each additional 1024 prunable bytes
+    -   1 BURST for the first 1024 bytes of a prunable [message](the-burst-api-send-message.md), 0.1 BURST for each additional 1024 prunable bytes
-    -   1 NXT for [Set Account Info](the-burst-api-set-account-info.md), including 32 chars, with 2 NXT additional fee for each 32 chars
+    -   1 BURST for [Set Account Info](the-burst-api-set-account-info.md), including 32 chars, with 2 BURST additional fee for each 32 chars
-    -   2 NXT for [DGS Listing](the-burst-api-dgs-listing.md), including 32 chars of name plust description.
-With 2 NXT additional fee for each 32 chars.
+    -   2 BURST for [DGS Listing](the-burst-api-dgs-listing.md), including 32 chars of name plust description.
+With 2 BURST additional fee for each 32 chars.
-    -   1 NXT for [DGS Delivery](the-burst-api-dgs-delivery.md), including 32 bytes of encrypted goods data (AES initialization bytes and nonce excluded).
-With 2 NXT additional fee for each 32 bytes.
+    -   1 BURST for [DGS Delivery](the-burst-api-dgs-delivery.md), including 32 bytes of encrypted goods data (AES initialization bytes and nonce excluded).
+With 2 BURST additional fee for each 32 bytes.
-    -   2 NXT for transactions that make use of referencedTransactionFullHash property when creating a new transaction.
+    -   2 BURST for transactions that make use of referencedTransactionFullHash property when creating a new transaction.
-    -   1 NXT otherwise, where 1 NXT = 100000000 NQT
+    -   1 BURST otherwise, where 1 BURST = 100000000 NQT
 -   *deadline* is the deadline (in minutes) for the transaction to be confirmed, 32767 minutes maximum
 -   *referencedTransactionFullHash* creates a chained transaction, meaning that the current transaction cannot be confirmed unless the referenced transaction is also confirmed (optional)
 -   *broadcast* is set to *false* to prevent broadcasting the transaction to the network (optional)